jadijadi/lpic1book/content/1035_create-_monitor_and_kill_processes.md

 |N|Move to Next window|
 |P|Move to the Previous window|

-A great point about screen (and tmux) is the fact it remains running even after you logout of the system and its possible to relogin and re-attach to the same screen (or tmux)
+A great point about screen (and tmux) is the fact it remains running even after you logout of the system, and it's possible to relogin and re-attach to the same screen (or tmux)

 ### tmux
 Is a screen on steroids!
-It is not installed by default in most distributions and you have to install it first.
+It is not installed by default in most distributions, and you have to install it first.
 The default command prefix is `Ctrl+B` and after running the `tmux new` you can issue these:

 |Key|Usage|
 |:---:|---|